 principles of conduct in relations with stakeholders

-To ensure the widest possible diffusion, the Code of Ethics, published in the web pages of Intesa Sanpaolo and on the company Intranet, has been drawn up with particular attention to the inclusion of blind and visually impaired persons, following the rules of accessibility certified by LIA Foundation (Italian accessible books).
+To ensure the widest possible diffusion, the Code of Ethics, published in the web pages of Intesa Sanpaolo and on the company Intranet, is drawn up with particular attention to the inclusion of blind and visually impaired persons, following the rules of accessibility certified by LIA Foundation -Italian accessible books (the accessible version will be available soon).

-A paper copy is given to each director, employee or external collaborator upon appointment, hiring or beginning of the collaboration agreement, respectively.
-An e-learning course on the Code of Ethics was made available to all employees, while some specific classroom sessions have been provided for certain key figures.
+A copy is given to each director, employee or external collaborator upon appointment, hiring or beginning of the collaboration agreement, respectively.

 The process for managing cases of non-compliance with the Code of Ethics (PDF - 190 Kb) is encoded in corporate policy, protects those who make the reports in good faith from any form of retaliation, discrimination or penalisation, ensuring the utmost confidentiality without prejudice to legal obligations.
-The CSR Unit receives and processes the reports, which can be submitted by any stakeholder and, after assessing them, takes action in collaboration with the departments affected by the reports, under the supervision of the Control Committee.
-Stakeholders may report any cases of non-compliance by writing to firstname.lastname@example.org.
+The Corporate Social Responsibility sub-department receives and processes the reports, which can be submitted by any stakeholder and, after assessing them, takes action in collaboration with the departments affected by the reports.
+Stakeholders may report any cases of non-compliance by writing to email@example.com.